Jira Integration

 NirmIQ supports two levels of Jira integration:

-- Personal Jira Settings - Your default Jira credentials used across all projects
+- Global Jira Settings — Your default Jira credentials, used across all projects you participate in

-- Project-Specific Jira Settings - Override credentials for specific projects (Admin only)
+- Project-Specific Jira Settings — Override credentials for a specific project (Admin only)

 This flexible approach allows you to: